austin-millan/runescape-bot/README.md

 sudo ./setup.sh
 ```

 After some time, you will be prompted for input by the RuneMate installer.
-If all went well, OSRS, RS3, RuneMate, all the relevant dependencies should be installed.
+If all went well, Java, OSRS, RS3, RuneMate, all the relevant dependencies should be installed.

 ## Usage